Animated Product Video Production

 Who says that sci-fi can't apply to product videos?
 In this partnership with IBM, we used modern storytelling devices to speak directly to the target audience.
 IBM wanted people to get excited about their video services.
 We didn’t shy away from using a concept that flips the script on the viewer, whose behaviors are being watched by the content creators with the help of IBM and Watson.
 The cinematic camera moves used throughout the animation setup how businesses can start watching back, incorporating playful sci-fi tones, and how this analytics advantage will launch businesses into the future (and drive revenue).

-5. Netflix Animated Product Video
+5. Netflix Animated Product Demo

 For those of us who aren’t accustomed to binging on Netflix for hours on end, this animated business video series shows users how to set up Netflix on their TV.
 The use of illustrated user interface (UI) avoids copyright issues while still giving the customer enough visual reference to do what they need to do.
 Plus, if the UI or titles offered ever change, this animated product demo video series can be easily adjusted down the road.